brendonvan/TFP/README.md

 ## Project Description
 Tinder but for photographers, videographers, and other professionals or enthusiasts in the media production industry.
-UI/UX inspired by Jurre Houtkamp & Serge Strokov.
 Utilized a MERN stack to build a full stack application in 1 week with de-coupled React frontend and Express backend.

 ---